Fidode07/AnyWallpapers/README.md

 ```
 and then repeat step 3.

-After starting the Engine.py 1 time, a shortcut to the .exe file should appear on the desktop.
+After starting the Engine.py 1 time or the first time start the .exe, a shortcut to the .exe file should appear on the desktop.
 This means that the command does not have to be executed 1 more time afterwards.

 # 🔥 Features 🔥
 1. Tray Icon